Alert 29 March 2019

-While other important changes are proposed and mentioned below, this bulletin focuses on proposed amendments which may have a retrospective effect, to assist practitioners in dealing with the uncertainty of the law prior to any passage of the bill.
+This alert focuses on proposed amendments which may have a retrospective effect to assist practitioners in dealing with the uncertainty of the law prior to any passage of the bill.

 A sunset clause is a provision in a ROTP contract that provides for the contract to be rescinded if the relevant plan of subdivision has not been registered or occupancy permit has not been issued by the nominated sunset date.